quicwg/ops-drafts/draft-ietf-quic-applicability.md

 ## Thinking in Zero RTT

-A transport protocol that provides 0-RTT connection establishment to recently contacted servers is qualitatively different than one that does not from the point of view of the application using it.
-Relative trade-offs between the cost of closing and reopening a connection and trying to keep it open are different; see {{resumption-v-keepalive}}.
+A transport protocol that provides 0-RTT connection establishment is qualitatively different than one that does not from the point of view of the application using it.
+Relative trade-offs between the cost of closing and reopening a connection and trying to keep it open are different; see
+{{resumption-v-keepalive}}.

 Applications must be slightly rethought in order to make best use of 0-RTT resumption.
 Using 0-RTT requires an understanding of the implication of sending